jonatas/ideia.me/_posts/2024-07-04-my-first-contribution-to-rubygems.md

 Moving on, the download counts are updated by the `FastlyLogProcessor` job that runs every 5 minutes.
 A new log file is generated every few minutes.
 The files are around 2 MB and are stored in the S3 bucket.
-I don't have access to the logs yet, but a core tem member gave me a sample anonymized log to work on the POC.
+I don't have access to the logs yet, but a core tem member gave me a sample anonymized log to work on the PoC.

 The job reads the logs from the S3 bucket and processes the logs to update the download counts.